dldxzx/S2DTA/README.md

  # Traing and testing

- **In this module you have to provide .pdb file for protein and pocket, .sdf or .mol file for compund.** if you want to training the model with your data `python create_data.py`
+ **In this module you have to provide .pdb file for protein and pocket, .sdf or .mol file for compund.**
-`python training.py`
+If you want to training the model with your data, you should running `python create_data.py`
-only use our model to evaluat your own data
+`python training.py`.
-`python create_data.py`
+If you only use our model to evaluat your own data, you need to run `python create_data.py`
-`python run_pretrained_model.py`
+`python run_pretrained_model.py`.

  # Contact
  Xin Zeng: hbzengxin@163.com